-Crohn disease is one of the two types of inflammatory bowel disease that affects small intestine, large intestine, stomach, esophagus, mouth and the anus.
-It mainly affects the ileum which is a part of small intestine and caecum which is a part of large intestine.
+Crohn disease is one of the two types of inflammatory bowel disease that affects the small intestine, large intestine, stomach, esophagus, mouth, and anus.
+It mainly affects the ileum, which is a part of small intestine and caecum, which is a part of the large intestine.
 It is a chronic inflammatory condition of the gastrointestinal tract.
-This disease can affect people of any age but primarily it affects the young adults.
-Gastrointestinal tract plays an important role in the body and it includes many organs between the mouth and the anus.
+This disease can affect people of any age, but primarily, it affects young adults.
+Gastrointestinal tract plays an essential role in the body, and it includes many organs between the mouth and the anus.
 These organs play a role in transporting food to the body.
 Food passes to the stomach through the esophagus and enters the small intestine.
-At this point, most of the nutrients are absorbed and then it reaches the colon or the large intestine.
+At this point, most of the nutrients are absorbed, and the food reaches the colon or the large intestine.
 The colon absorbs the excess water and the salt from the waste and converts the solid waste into a stool.
 It is then excreted through the anus.
-When an inflammation occurs all the functions are affected and leads to Crohn’s disease.
+When inflammation occurs, all the functions are affected and leads to Crohn’s disease.

 Symptoms of Crohn’s disease

 - Blood and mucus in the faeces